sidameel/WeatherWalls/docs/theming.md

 ## Submit your theme
 If you want to submit your theme to be available in the installer so everyone can download, follow the steps below.
 1. Compress the 19 image files in a **.zip file**.
-Make sure you don't compress the folder with the images within, but only the images.
+Make sure you don't compress the folder with the images within, but only the images directly in the archive. **Make sure the archive is not bigger than 25MB due restrictions on Github**.
 Optionally you can include a readme file.
 2. Upload the archive to a service and send me a link to me at [/u/apoch8000](https://www.reddit.com/user/apoch8000).
 3. I will review your submission (correct filenames ect.) and add your theme to the `themelist.json` so everyone can download it.